Risk Management

 Cyberattack

-• Enhancement of company members' awareness of security (security training, targeted e-mail drills)
+• Ongoing initiatives to enhance company members' awareness of security (in-house exhibitions, security training, targeted email drills, etc.)

 Risk map formulation process